Phulmania: Sound Tracks

-The music has composed by Nandlal Nayak.
+The music has been composed by Nandlal Nayak.
 Jyoti Sahu has given her voice in two songs and Mukund Nayak in one.

 Controversy

 The film ran into trouble due to its poster.

 Release

 The film released on 6 September 2019 in state capital Ranchi.
 The censor board issued the release certificate without any cuts.
 This is the first Nagpuri film released at a Multiplex.

 Reception

 The film mostly received positive reviews.